Yaroslava Mahuchikh: Personal life

-She is currently dating Nazar Stepanov, a Ukrainian hurdler and their national record holder, who is the son of Mahuchikh's coach Tetiana Stepanova.
+Mahuchikh dated Nazar Stepanov, a Ukrainian hurdler and their national record holder, who is the son of Mahuchikh's coach Tetiana Stepanova.
 In November 2023, Mahuchikh said in her interview that she was engaged to Nazar.
 In October 2024, Mahuchikh told Athletistic in an interview that she had to postpone her wedding with Nazar because they wanted to hold their wedding with relatives and friends, then scattered all over the world, gathered in Ukraine, where it was impossible to do so because of the Russian invasion.

-Mahuchikh picked up the hobby of reading since young.
+Mahuchikh picked up the hobby of reading when young.
 She read Harry Potter books by J. K. Rowling to improve her English.
 Besides fantasy, she read other genres such as science fiction, romance and crime fiction.
 Besides novels, she liked books that chronicled successful companies such as Netflix and Starbucks as well as biographies of successful people such as Will Smith and Coco Chanel.
 One of her favourite reads was Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time by Howard Schultz.

 Mahuchikh is also an ambassador of Puma, Omega SA and Red Bull.
 She modelled occasionally for her brand sponsors and for various fashion and lifestyle magazines such as Elle and Vogue Ukraine.
 She appeared in New York Fashion Week before.

 In October 2024, Mahuchikh starred in advertising famous cafe with patisseries "Honey" in Kyiv.